Basic Manners for Puppies

 - Shopping List / Supplies

-- Capturing Attention (Eye Contact) – To condition positive interrupter
+- Capturing Attention (Eye Contact) – To interrupt behavior

-- Sit to Say Please / Learn to Earn (Teach dog Sit is the right answer in all contexts)
+- Sit To Say Please / Learn To Earn (Teach dog Sit as a default behavior)

 - Raising Your Puppy